About the Author

 Lots Can Go Wrong With Your Garage Door

-Garage doors can be finicky, and this really is no big surprise.
-The average garaged door weights in between 100 lbs. and 180 lbs., and this is a lot of weight when you consider the door opens up and down and has to work against gravity every time it is used.
+Garage doors can be finicky and this really is no big surprise.
+The average garage door weighs in between 100 lbs. and 180 lbs., and this is a lot of weight when you consider the door opens up and down and has to work against gravity every time it is used.
 Also, most garage doors are mechanically and electrically operated, meaning they have more moving parts and more components where problems can occur requiring garage door repair.

 It sounds simple, and it is.
 Nonetheless, when a garage door does not open or close, some homeowners panic, forgetting that the largest moving object in their house requires batteries to operate.
 There are usually two batteries in a garage door opening system, and both are vital to a safe and well-functioning garage door.

 The batteries used in the remote opener have an average life span of about two years.
 But, your mileage may vary, depending on how often the opener is used and the quality of the batteries installed in the devise.
 Garage door openers usually have a coin-sized lithium ion battery or a 1.5 volt alkaline battery.
 Before yours goes dead, open up the remote and see what kind of battery is inside and buy a replacement before you need it.

 To open the remote, look for a small slot on the side of the device.
 Use a flat screwdriver or a small knife to pry open the cover.
 Some units have a small screw holding the cover on.
 If this is the case, the screw will be visible on the back of the cover.
 Just use a screwdriver with a small head and remove the screw.
 If the cover does not come off readily once the screw is out, it may also have a slot on the side that you need to pry open.